Portsmouth & District Billiards & Snooker Association

 7. The Executive Committee will be elected annually at an Annual General Meeting (AGM).
 A Life Presidency may be conferred at an AGM upon any past or current President.
 Nominations as appropriate must be in the hands of the Honorary Secretary at least 28 days before the AGM.
 Honorariums shall be decided at the AGM by an across-the-board percentage decided by the members present after consideration of any recommendation made by the incumbent committee.

-8. The Executive Committee shall meet at least monthly at the place designated as the headquarters of the Association, or at some other suitable place if necessary.
+8. The Executive Committee shall meet at least monthly at the place designated as the headquarters of the Association, or at some other suitable place if necessary or virtually as agreed.
 Five members, excluding the Honorary Secretary, shall constitute a quorum at such meetings.
 If any Committee member be absent for three consecutive meetings, the Executive shall decide on the continued membership of that member and in the event of the loss of an Executive Committee member, an ordinary member may be co-opted in his/her place until the next AGM if the required number of Committee members falls below the eight required by Rule 5 above.

 9. An AGM shall be held on a date in May determined by the Executive Committee, and promulgated at least 42 days beforehand.
 Motions for debate must be in writing and in the hands of the Honorary Secretary by 28 days before the meeting.
 Such motions must show the names of the proposer and seconder together with the club/s to which they belong, and either the proposer or the seconder must attend the AGM to support the proposal.